 Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Cancellation related expenses: Cancellation costs We'll cover the value of any unused, pre-booked accommodation, prepaid transport, prepaid tours and prepaid tickets to public events, less any refunds received and/or due to you.
 See Cancellation, Rearrangement and Extra trip costs on page 76 for more detail on what is covered.
-Rearrangement costs Your cost to rearrange any pre-booked accommodation, prepaid transport, prepaid tours and prepaid tickets to public events , including bookings made with frequent flyer points.
-See Cancellation , Rearrangement and Extra trip costs on page 76 for more detail on what is covered.
-Note: The maximum amount we'll pay for your total claim is the amount it would have cost to cancel the whole trip (OR the trip limit - whichever is less). • • Optional Cover Only (combined limit) own on your CC Unused tourist visa costs We'll cover any charges by the visa authority to reissue your prepaid tourist visa.
+Rearrangement costs Your cost to rearrange any pre-booked accommodation, prepaid transport, prepaid tours and prepaid tickets to public events, including bookings made with frequent flyer points.
+See Cancellation, Rearrangement and Extra trip costs on page 76 for more detail on what is covered.
+Note: The maximum amount we'll pay for your total • Chosen Limit (combined limit) (sho Optional Cover Only (combined limit) • Chosen Limit (combined limit) claim is the amount it would have cost to cancel the whole trip (OR the trip limit - whichever is less). 'cancella ation related ex penses') Unused tourist visa costs We'll cover any charges by the visa authority to reissue your prepaid tourist visa.
 Or if you have to cancel, it includes the value of any unused portion of your prepaid tourist visa. × b) On your trip